CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

+## Mahti has small GPUs available for interactive work

+Four (4) A100 GPUs have been split into in total 28 smaller GPUs with a fraction of the compute and memory capacity of the A100 GPUs.
+These a100_1g.5gb GPUs have one seventh of the compute power of one A100 GPU and in total 5 GB of memory.
+These are useful for interactive work, courses and for code development, and are also available via the web interface.

 ## Mahti web interface updated to release 4, 27.2.2024

 * GPUs (MIG) are now available in apps in the *gpusmall* partition.